Best time to visit Bali

 Crowds arriving at Tanah Lot Temple for sunset by Made Caesar

-Here are the prime times to visit Bali for other types of marine life:
+Here are the ideal times to dive in Bali to see other types of marine life:

 • Seahorses: July to November